Security risk profiles can help quantify cybersecurity risk.

 "I think small businesses [are] worried about threats that [aren't] even affecting them," Rey said.
 "They're all freaking out about hackers, but they're not even looking at their own employees and their access to systems and … data."

-Oftentimes the most common cyberattacks can come from disgruntled employees or mistakes from workers within the organization.
-While industry-wide crime trends like phishing, ransomware and DDoS attacks should be considered, don't forget about threats within your own company.
+Often, the most common cyberattacks come from disgruntled employees or mistakes from workers within the organization.
+While industrywide crime trends like phishing, ransomware and DDoS attacks should be considered, don't forget about threats within your own company.

 Determine vulnerabilities where you can

-Cybercrime and cybersecurity is very complex, and it can be hard for small business owners to feel the impending threats.
-Greg Scott, an author and cybersecurity expert with more than two decades of experience, said cyber criminals will often know more about a business's technology than a business owner will.
+Cybercrime and cybersecurity are very complex, and it can be hard for small business owners to be aware of impending threats.
+Greg Scott, an author and cybersecurity expert with more than two decades of experience, said cybercriminals often know more about a business's technology than a business owner does.

 "The bad guys already know more about your equipment than you do, and they know more about how to break into it than you'll ever learn," he said.

-Cybersecurity professionals can help with the risk profile
+Cybersecurity professionals can help with your risk profile

 Once you've looked at threats and determined your own vulnerabilities, a cybersecurity consultant can help you quantify risk by applying it to different frameworks.
 When you've established a profile, they can help you implement strategies to protect your business.
 When looking for companies or individuals to partner with, Rey said it's important to consider experience and work with a company that understands the business aspect of cybersecurity.